 Approximate date of commencement of proposed sale to public: As soon as practicable after this Registration Statement is declared effective.
-If the only securities being registered on this form are being offered pursuant to dividend or interest reinvestment plans, please check the following box. $\Box$ If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to check the following box. $\boxtimes$ o Rule 415 under the Securities Act of 1933, If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act registration statement number of the earlier effective registration statement for the same offering.
-If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the follow registration statement number of the earlier effective registration statement for the same offering. $\Box$ ving box and list the Securities Act If this Form is a registration statement pursuant to General Instruction I.D. or a post-effective amendment thereto the Commission pursuant to Rule 462(e) under the Securities Act, check the following box. $\Box$ that shall become effective upon filing with If this Form is a post-effective amendment to a registration statement filed pursuant to General Instruction I.D. file additional classes of securities pursuant to Rule 413(b) under the Securities Act, check the following box. $\Box$ ed to register additional securities or Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated file definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the E Large accelerated filer □ Non-accelerated filer □ (Do not check if a smaller reporting company) Accelerated filer $\square$ Smaller reporting company $\boxtimes$ The registrant hereby amends this registration statement on such date or dates as may be necessary to registrant shall file a further amendment which specifically states that this registration statement shall ther with Section 8(a) of the Securities Act of 1933 or until the registration statement shall become effective on supersuant to said Section 8(a), may determine. eafter become effective in accordance
+If the only securities being registered on this form are being offered pursuant to dividend or interest reinvestment plans, please check the following box. \Box

+If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, check the following box. 🗵

+If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.

+If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.

+U on statement pursuant to General Instruction I.D. or a post-effective amendment thereto that shall to Rule 462(e) under the Securities Act, check the following box. \Box become effective upon filing wi ith ctive amendment to a registration statement filed pursuant to General Instruction I.D. filed to registration pursuant to Rule 413(b) under the Securities Act, check the following box. \Box ister additional securities or Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer Non-accelerated filer Accelerated filer Smaller reporting company The registrant hereby amends this registration statement on such date or dates as may be necessary to delay its effective date until the registrant shall file a further amendment which specifically states that this registration statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933 or until the registration statement shall become effective on such date as the Commission, acting pursuant to said Section 8(a), may determine.